WrappedUsername/Web-Dev-Notes/Cyber Security Notes/Basic Fundamentals/Network Fundamentals/Identifying Devices on a Network/README.md

 - An IP Address
 - A Media Access Control (MAC) Address, similar to a serial number.

-## IP Address e.g. 192.168.1.1.
+## IPv4 Address e.g. 192.168.1.1.
-An IP address is a set of numbers that are divided into four octets.
+An IPv4 address is a set of numbers that are divided into four octets.
 The value of each octet will be the IP address of the device on the network.

 This number is calculated through a technique known as IP addressing & subnetting.